Bit nibbler: Apple II

 Locksmith copied Apple II disks by taking advantage of the fact that these sync fields between sectors almost always consisted of a long string of FF (hex - all '1' bits) bytes.
 It found the longest string of FFs, which usually occurred between the last and first sectors on each track, and began writing the track in the middle of that; also it assumed that any long string of FF bytes was a sync sequence and introduced the necessary short pauses after writing each of them to the copy.
 Ironically, Locksmith would not copy itself.
 The first Locksmith measured the distance between sector 1 of each track.
 Copy protection engineers quickly figured out what Locksmith was doing and began to use the same technique to defeat it.
 Locksmith countered by introducing the ability to reproduce track alignment and prevented itself from being copied by embedding a special sequence of nibbles, that if found, would stop the copy process.
 Henry Roberts (CTO of Nalpeiron), a graduate student in computer science at the University of South Carolina, reverse engineered Locksmith, found the sequence and distributed the information to some of the 7 or 8 people producing copy protection at the time.

+By mid-1982, more than 15,000 copies of Locksmith were reportedly sold.
 For some time, Locksmith continued to defeat virtually all of the copy protection systems in existence.
 The next advance came from Henry Roberts' thesis on software copy protection, which devised a way of replacing Apple’s sync field of FFs with random appearing patterns of bytes.
 Because the graduate student had frequent copy protection discussions with Apple’s copy protection engineer, Apple developed a copy protection system which made use of this technique.
 Henry Roberts then wrote a competitive program to Locksmith, Back It UP.
 He devised several methods for defeating that, and ultimately a method was devised for reading self sync fields directly, regardless of what nibbles they contained.
 The back and forth struggle between copy protection engineers and nibble copiers continued until the Apple II became obsolete and was replaced by the IBM PC and its clones.